FOnline-2258/FOnline-2258/PReloaded/Mapper/README.md

-FOnline: 2238 Mapper, version 1.29.0
+# FOnline: 2238 Mapper, version 1.29.0

-***
+## Changes

 Changes in FOnline: 2238 Mapper
     - new interface (Set ScreenWidth = 1090 or higher in client's FOnline.cfg) with re-arranged tabs and submenus
     - zoom % information
     - tile grid (press G to turn it on/off)
     - autowall [wip] (press A and drag mouse to check it out)

-***
+## Run

 To run a mapper, specify the server and client path in the Mapper.cfg file.